Kiaora-MT/azure-102-foundational/content/1_moduleone/_index.md

 ## Learning Objectives

-Upon Azure Azure Azure BM completion of this workshop, you will gain understanding of the following objectives:
+Upon Azure updates here blah blah blah completion of this workshop, you will gain understanding of the following objectives:

   * AWS Networking Concepts *(10 minutes)*
   * AWS Common Architecture Patterns *(10 minutes)*